ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

 .. index:: monitor, high availability

-If a cluster encounters monitor-related problems, this does not necessarily mean that the cluster is in danger of going down.
-Even if multiple monitors are lost, the cluster can still be up and running, as long as there are enough surviving monitors to form a quorum.
+Even if a cluster experiences monitor-related problems, the cluster is not necessarily in danger of going down.
+If a cluster has lost multiple monitors, it can still remain up and running as long as there are enough surviving monitors to form a quorum.

-However serious your cluster's monitor-related problems might be, we recommend that you take the following troubleshooting steps.
+If your cluster is having monitor-related problems, we recommend that you consult the following troubleshooting information.

 Initial Troubleshooting
 =======================